This course includes the options of:

 Your main campus is de Havilland

 You’ll share this campus with students from business, law, sport, education, and humanities subjects.
 The student housing is close to our Sports Village which includes a gym, swimming pool and climbing wall.
 You can get breakfast, lunch, or dinner in our on-campus restaurant or bar (in the newly built Enterprise Hub) on days you don’t feel like cooking.
 You can also use the common room to play pool, video games or just to hang out with friends.
 Our Libraries are open 24/7, which means you can study whenever suits you best.
 Want to pop over to the other campus?
 You can take the free shuttle bus or walk there in just 15 minutes.

 What will I study?

 You will be studying four 15 credit modules in each semester (this may vary between double modules) and your contact time varies between modules, but usually you will have two sessions per week for each module, a one-hour lecture followed by a one-hour seminar/tutorial.
 Typically, a new topic or theory will be introduced in each lecture and will be followed up with class discussion and feedback in the subsequent seminar.
 In addition, as part of your study time, you will be collaborating with your peers on tasks and group assignments.
-Module leaders also offer weekly drop in and feedback sessions, usually 2 x 1 hours per module as well as revision sessions.
+Module leaders also offer weekly drop-in and feedback sessions, usually 2 x 1 hour per module as well as revision sessions.